-After all required documentation is submitted and the student has met all clinical clearance requirements, the School of Nursing Office of Clinical Compliance will generate a clinical preceptor agreement and send it to the preceptor for review and signature.
-Once the letter is returned, the Office of Clinical Compliance will email the student indicating that all documents have been received and the student may begin clinical hours at the site during the dates provided in the agreement.
-The preceptor contract articulates the last day a student may attend clinical at the site.
-If additional days are required, in agreement with the course faculty and preceptor/site, a new clinical placement form reflecting the dates must be completed.
-Students may not attend clinical until the extended clinical contract is approved by the University.
+After all required documentation is submitted in Exxat and the student has met all clinical clearance requirements, an email will be sent to the preceptor from notifications@exxat.com with a link to a preceptor agreement.
+Once this preceptor agreement is signed, the clinical placement will be published in Exxat, and the student will receive a confirmation email; the status reflected in Exxat and the email notification will reflect "Agreement Submitted".
+The preceptor attestation articulates the last day a student may attend clinical at the site.
+If additional days are required, in agreement with the course faculty and preceptor/site, a request reflecting the new dates must be completed.
+Students may not attend clinical until the extended clinical agreement is published in Exxat and the semester has officially begun.